NREL/fpeam/README.md

 ### Conversion Factors

-NONROAD does not directly calculate NH3 emissions or volatile organic carbon (VOC) emissions or PM10 emissions, thus these factors are necessary to calculate NH3 emissions from total diesel consumption, VOC from total hydrocarbon emissions, and PM2.5 emissions from PM10 emissions.
+NONROAD does not directly calculate NH3 emissions or volatile organic carbon (VOC) emissions or PM<sub>10</sub> emissions, thus these factors are necessary to calculate NH3 emissions from total diesel consumption, VOC from total hydrocarbon emissions, and PM<sub>2.5</sub>emissions from PM<sub>10</sub> emissions.
 The NH3 emission factor is sourced from the [COBRA Screening Model](https://www.epa.gov/statelocalclimate/co-benefits-risk-assessment-cobra-screening-model.) developed by the U.S. EPA, and the total hydrocarbon to VOC conversion factor is sourced from EPA NONROAD Conversion Factors for Hydrocarbon Emission Components.

 ### Advanced Options